krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - Snow family
   - For very large amounts of data ( > 10s of TBs) and infrequent transfers

+### Amazon AppFlow <a id="AppFlow"></a>

+It is used for __data movement and basic transformation__ __between SaaS applications__ (like Salesforce, Zendesk) and __AWS services__, but it does not support transforming or managing datasets already in S3 at scale

+AppFlow is a __no-code solution__ to automate data flow by __securely__ integrating third-party applications and AWS services and securely transferring data from SaaS applications like Salesforce, SAP, Zendesk, Slack, and ServiceNow.

+AppSync is used for building applications with serverless GraphQL and Pub/Sub APIs.

+Amazon AppFlow is a fully-managed integration service that enables you to securely exchange data between software as a service (SaaS) applications, such as Salesforce, and AWS services, such as Amazon Simple Storage Service (Amazon S3) and Amazon Redshift.

 ### Architectural Patterns